Smooth Tchebycheff Scalarization for Multi-Objective Optimization: Introduction

 Many real-world applications involve multi-objective optimization problems, such as learning an accurate but also fair model~\citep{martinez2020minimax}, building a powerful yet energy-efficient agent~\citep{xu2020prediction}, and finding a drug design that satisfies various criteria~\citep{xie2020mars}.
 However, these objectives often conflict each other, making it impossible to optimize them simultaneously with a single solution.
 For each nontrivial multi-objective optimization problem, there exists a Pareto set that probably contains an infinite number of Pareto solutions that represent different optimal trade-offs among the objectives~\citep{miettinen1999nonlinear,ehrgott2005multicriteria}.
 Numerous algorithms have been proposed to find a single solution or a finite set of solutions to approximate the Pareto set.
 This work focuses on the gradient-based methods for differentiable multi-objective optimization.

-There are two main types of gradient-based multi-objective optimization algorithms: the scalarization approach~\citep{miettinen1999nonlinear,ehrgott2005multicriteria} and the adaptive gradient method~\citep{fliege2000steepest,desideri2012mutiple}.
+There are two main types of gradient-based multi-objective optimization algorithms: the scalarization approach~\citep{miettinen1999nonlinear,ehrgott2005multicriteria} and the adaptive gradient method~\citep{fliege2019complexity}.
 However, both algorithms have their own disadvantages.
 The simple linear scalarization is the most straightforward method, but will completely miss all the solutions on the non-convex part of the optimal Pareto front~\cite{das1997a,ehrgott2005multicriteria}.
 The classical Tchebycheff scalarization can find all Pareto solutions that satisfy the decision-maker's exact trade-off preference~\citep{bowman1976relationship, steuer1983interactive}, but it suffers from a slow convergence rate due to its nonsmooth (i.e., non-differentiable) nature.
-To overcome the limitations of scalarization approaches, many adaptive gradient methods have been proposed in the past few decades~\citep{fliege2000steepest,desideri2012mutiple}.
+To overcome the limitations of scalarization approaches, many adaptive gradient methods have been proposed in the past few decades~\citep{fliege2000steepest, schaffler2002stochastic, desideri2012mutiple}.
 These methods aim to find a valid gradient direction that improves the performance of all objectives at each iteration.
 While these methods have theoretical guarantees for finding a Pareto stationary solution, their high pre-iteration computational complexity makes them less suitable for handling large-scale problems in real-world applications.

 Instead of proposing another adaptive gradient method, this work revisits the straightforward scalarization approach.
 In particular, we leverage the powerful smooth approximation technique~\citep{nesterov2005smooth,beck2012smoothing} to develop a lightweight yet efficient scalarization approach with promising theoretical properties.
-The main contributions of this work are summarized as follows:~\footnote{Our codes will be open-source upon publication.}
+The main contributions of this work are summarized as follows.~\footnote{Our source code is available at:~\href{https://github.com/Xi-L/STCH}{github.com/Xi-L/STCH}.}

-\begin{itemize} \item We propose a novel smooth Tchebycheff (STCH) scalarization approach for gradient-based multi-objective optimization, which can serve as a fast alternative to the classic Tchebycheff scalarization.
+\begin{itemize} \item We propose a smooth Tchebycheff (STCH) scalarization approach for gradient-based multi-objective optimization, which can serve as a fast alternative to the classic Tchebycheff scalarization.

 \item We provide detailed theoretical analyses to demonstrate that STCH scalarization has promising theoretical properties while enjoying low computational complexity.

 \item We further generalize STCH scalarization to support efficient Pareto set learning.